Khushi-Dua/Voice-Activated-Personal-Assistant/README.md

 # 🗣️ Voice-Activated Personal Assistant
 **Your Intelligent, Voice-Powered Helper**

-This project was created as part of the CODEXINTERN Python Development Internship (December 2024).
-It showcases skills in Python programming, API integration, and building voice-enabled applications.
+This project showcases skills in Python programming, API integration, and building voice-enabled applications.
 From setting reminders to fetching real-time weather updates, this assistant is your productivity companion.

 ## 🌟 Key Features
 - 🎙️ **Voice Recognition**: Understands and processes user commands through speech recognition.